5 Key Parts in a Standard Operating Procedure (SOP) Template

 Creating and using SOPs comes with several benefits but also many challenges.
 For example, executives and management drive a business’ processes, and while they should be involved in the creation of an SOP, they don’t perform the listed tasks.
 It is, therefore, necessary to involve team members who do understand these processes and can ensure that SOPs are practical and reflect real-world procedures.

 If a team member cannot easily access an SOP, it becomes ineffective.
-A CMMS helps with this issue by providing access to SOPs for all team members.
+A computerized maintenance management system (CMMS) helps with this issue by providing access to SOPs for all team members.
 It’s as simple as storing a document within a given’s asset history or within a work order itself.
 This allows any maintenance technician performing the task to refer to the SOP real time from any location.

 Finally, not having a straightforward strategy or goal can also undermine an SOP’s effectiveness.
 SOPs typically require specific elements like quality parts, proper scheduling and routine tasks.
 If these factors aren’t included in an SOP, its processes may not meet performance goals.
 This can lead to downtime or inefficiencies in assets or overall production.